kenziegill/499-catpstone/README.md

 - Hybrid retrieval (pgvector + BM25) to handle exact-keyword queries that semantic search misses.
 - Multi-agent orchestration: split into a Researcher (retrieves findings) and a Synthesizer (writes the user-facing answer).
 - Per-tenant data isolation for multi-team deployment.
+- A `compare_all_findings` tool for true cross-corpus contradiction scans.
+Currently the agent only checks contradictions within search-retrieved subsets, so questions like "are there any contradictions in our research?" get a clarification request instead of a real scan.

 This PoC is the first step of a larger product to be built during my Garage Experience senior project.
 The architecture validated here — agent loop, structural citation guarantee, RAG over UX research — is the foundation.